ju-chen/Voide1220.github.io/_pages/about.md

 - [*2022.07*] One paper is accepted to ECCV 2022, about efficient adaptation for vision-language foundation models.
 - [*2022.07*] One paper is accepted to ACM Multimedia 2022, about cost-effective pre-training for video-audio foundation models.

+Cleaner; Organizer; Compressor; Distiller; Synthesizer; Evolver

 # 💻 Researches
 My primary research interests lie in

-- **Vision-Language-Music Learning**: Multi-Modal Pre-training, Efficient Adaptation, Accelerate Deployment for Downstream Tasks.
+- **Vision-Language-Music Learning**: Pre-training Alignment, Efficient Adaptation/Fine-Tuning, Accelerate Deployment for Downstream Tasks.

-- **Data Governance & Mining**: Clean & Compress & Synthesize Data, Cross-Modal Retrieval & Recommendation & Advert.
+- **Data Governance/Flywheel & Mining**: Clean/Compress/Distill/Synthesize Data, Cross-Modal Retrieval/Recommendation/Advert.

-- **AIGC**：Generation or Editing for Image & Video & Music, Conversation-Driven Multi-Modal Understanding and Composition.
+- **Creative AIGC**：Generation or Editing for Image/Video/Music, Conversation-Driven Multi-Modal Understanding and Composition.

-- **Video Understanding**: Retrieval & Caption & Summary for Video Clips, Detection & Classification for Untrimmed Long Videos.
+- **Video Understanding**: Retrieval/Caption/Summary for Video Clips, Alignment/Detection/Classification for Untrimmed Long Videos.

 As a young researcher, your interest and kind citation will definitely mean a lot for me and my collaborators.
 Also feel free to drop me an email for any suggestions or potential collaborations.